joachimneumann/bullshitdetector/README.txt

 Bullshit Detector

-The trick: press on the left for Bullshit, on the right for the truth.
+The trick: press on the left side of the "Analyse" Button for Bullshit, on the right for the truth.

 Have fun!

+License
+MIT-License

 Privacy policy of the bullshit detector